 The fermentation process also leads to a higher level of tannins in red wine which gives it a much stronger coloration.
 This beautiful color is why you may also need to learn how to remove red wine stains or find the best wine stain removers.

 White Wine Alcohol Content

 The alcohol content in white wine varies from 5% to 14% but comes in at an average of 10% ABV.
 The less ripe, white grapes used in fermentation have less sugar than darker grapes.
 This sugar converts to ethanol at a lower rate as well.
 This gives white wine its sweet taste but keeps it light and refreshing.

 Since there's less alcohol, it's also easy to drink more white wine in one sitting.
-This can sometimes be more than intended.
-To avoid this, try only using a standard wine pour or pick up a set of wine glasses with pour lines.
+For the ultimate experience, find out which are the best white wine types.
+Also, this can sometimes be more than intended.
+To avoid overconsumption, try only using a standard wine pour or pick up a set of wine glasses with pour lines.

 Wine Cooler Alcohol Content

 Wine coolers have a much lower alcohol content than most other wines, coming in at an average of 4-6% ABV.
 These drinks have a lower ABV because they are only partially wine.
 This wine is usually also mixed with fruit juice, a carbonated beverage, and sugar.

 Wine coolers have been a popular party drink of choice since the 1980s due to their lower level of alcohol and sweet taste.
 In the United States, many "wine coolers" don't even have wine in them.
 In their place, malt liquor is used to skirt excise taxes on wine while maintaining the alcohol levels.